-Getting overconfident and wiping out, especially while not wearing proper safety gear.
+Getting overconfident, getting into a situation that you’re unprepared for, and wiping out.
+This is worsened while not wearing proper safety gear.

 The Onewheel is an absolute joy to ride, even more so once you feel confident and skilled on it.
 The learning curve is fairly brief and starts to feel really fun the more you get the hang of it.
 Therein lies the problem; new riders who learn quickly will often begin pushing the board harder and faster without the technical skill on how to handle the board in all scenarios.
-There’s a fairly popular “Onewheel Crash” Facebook group where riders go to share their battle scars.
-A very common occurance is newer riders (often with less than 100 miles) reporting their cuts, scrapes and bruises from getting overconfident and taking a bad spill.
+There’s a fairly popular “Onewheel Crash” Facebook group where riders go to share their battle scars and injuries.
+A very common occurrence is newer riders (often with less than 100 miles) reporting their injuries and asking for feedback from the community on “what happened?”.
+Typically (but not always), the cause of crashes are rider error.
+This often stems from overconfidence and taking a bad spill.
 It’s easy to learn the Onewheel and feel like you’ve got it down while not realizing that there’s a decent amount training you have to give yourself to quickly respond to and maneuver hazards while riding.

 Here are some of the more common examples of situations that take new riders down:

 - Unexpected pothole or bump at high speeds

 - This can lead newer riders into a “death wobble” where you begin losing control of the board and inevitably fall off

 - Going too fast and overpowering the “Pushback”